SteelCompendium/compendium/docs/Classes/Null/2nd-Level Features/2nd-Level Tradition Features/Entropic Adaptability.md

 # Entropic Adaptability

-- You ignore difficult terrain from cold and ice effects and gain the climb keyword for your movement.
-- You have cold immunity equal to twice your Intuition score.
+You ignore difficult terrain related to cold and ice, and you can automatically climb at full speed while moving.
+Additionally, you have cold immunity equal to twice your Intuition score.